 So, too, did the Knights affect hockey betting in Vegas.
 When the Knights began their run to the Stanley Cup Final in April 2018, the industry’s “other” category, which includes hockey, accounted for $60.3 million in handle — a massive 54% spike from the previous year.

-So much betting action was on the first-year franchise that sportsbooks in Vegas were on the hook for upwards of $7 million if the Knights claimed the cup, albeit a collective payout stemming from relatively longshot odds.
+There was so much betting action on the first-year franchise that sportsbooks in Vegas were on the hook for upward of $7 million if the Knights claimed the cup, albeit a collective payout stemming from relatively longshot odds.